justinsb/jetcd/README.md

 jetcd: Java binding for etcd
 ============================

-A Java binding for the awesome [etcd]
+A simple Java client library for the awesome [etcd]

 Uses the Apache [HttpAsyncClient] to implement watches without blocking a thread, and Google's [Guava] to give us the nice [ListenableFuture] interface.